helxplatform/helx-github-actions/README.md

 ## How it Works

 GitHub Actions are automated workflows that you can set up in your GitHub repository to streamline your development process.
-The actions provided in this repository are pre-configured to perform various tasks related to HeLx development, such as building, testing, and deploying applications.
+The actions provided in this repository are pre-configured to perform various tasks related to HeLx development, such as building and testing container artifacts and synchronizing our helm-charts.

 To use these actions in your repository, follow these steps: